The Argument and Some Objections

 Objection 2

-Another, complementary objection to the third of the five points above (‘liberals and conservatives possess different moral profiles’) concerns measurement invariance.
+This objection to the third of the five points above (‘liberals and conservatives possess different moral profiles’) concerns measurement invariance.

-We are therefore not justified in using the Moral Foundations Questionnaire to compare means across different groups.
+We are therefore not justified in using the Moral Foundations Questionnaire (MFQ-1) to compare means across different groups.
 But this is exactly what the claim that ‘liberals and conservatives possess different moral profiles’ requires us to do.

 Objection 3: Joan-Lars-Joseph